dragonflyoss/d7y.io/docs/reference/configuration/scheduler.md

   # the dragonfly working directory plugins
   algorithm: default
   # backSourceCount is the number of backsource clients
-  # when the CDN is unavailable
+  # when the seed peer is unavailable
   backSourceCount: 3
   # retry scheduling back-to-source limit times
   retryBackSourceLimit: 5